dereuromark/CakePHP-DatabaseLog/README.md

 This plugin internally combines log entries of the exact same "content" into a single row with an increased count.
 Additionally you would want to add a cronjob triggered cleanup shell to keep the total size and row count below a certain threshold.

+### Demo
+Clone and install the [sandbox app](https://github.com/dereuromark/cakephp-sandbox), create some errors and browse the admin backend for the logs overview.

+Or just attach it to your app directly.
+Time needed: 5 minutes.

 ## Install

 ### Composer (preferred)